 Click Here for tab for A Hard Day’s Night by The Beatles

-Another classic track that makes great use of the Beatle’s iconic Rickenbacker 12 string electric guitar.
-It had a distinct twang to it thanks to the soap bar pickups and hollow body construction that made it a fixture of many classic Beatles tunes.
-This song was named as such after drummer Ringo Star mistakenly said they had a hard day, when it was night, so he quickly corrected himself adding ‘night’ to the end of the sentence.
-Which became a joke within the band and thus birthed the song name.
+Another classic track that makes great use of The Beatle’s iconic Rickenbacker 12-string electric guitar, which had a distinct twang to it thanks to the soap bar pickups and hollow body construction that made it a fixture of many classic Beatles tunes.
+This song was named as such after drummer Ringo Star mistakenly said they had a hard day when it was night, so he quickly corrected himself by adding ‘night’ to the end of the sentence.
+This became a joke within the band and thus birthed the song name.

 A Horse with No Name by America